Colosseum, Queensland: Geography

 The locality is bounded to the west by the ridge of the Many Peaks Range and to the south-east loosely by Baffle Creek at the foot of the Gwynne Range (in the neighbouring locality of Mount Tom to the west).

 The Bruce Highway passes through the locality from south (Gindoran) to north (Miriam Vale).
 The North Coast railway line passes through the locality from south-east (Lowmead) to north-east (Miriam Vale / Mount Tom).

 The north-west corner of the locality is within Bulburin National Park which extends into neighbouring locality of Boyne Valley.
 A second disconnected part of Bulburin National Park incorporates part of the western edge of Colosseum, extending into Boyne Valley and neighbouring Gindoran to the south-west.
 The Mount Colosseum National Park is in the east of the locality.

 Apart from the protected areas, the land use is a mixture of plantation forestry (mostly in the south-west of the locality) and grazing on native vegetation.
-The residential area are mostly around the Bruce Highway in the north of the locality.
+The residential area is mostly around the Bruce Highway in the north of the locality.

 There are a number of mountains in the locality including (from north to south):